 - the accessory glands, which include the seminal vesicles and prostate gland

 - the penis

 The accessory glands, including the seminal vesicles and the prostate gland, provide fluids that lubricate the duct system and nourish the sperm.
-The seminal vesicles are sac-like structures attached to the vas deferens to the side of the bladder.
-The prostate gland, which produces some of the parts of semen, surrounds the ejaculatory ducts at the base of the urethra, just below the bladder.
-The urethra is the channel that carries the semen to the outside of the body through the penis.
-The urethra is also part of the urinary system because it is also the channel through which urine passes as it leaves the bladder and exits the body.
+The urethra is the channel that carries the sperm (in fluid called semen) to the outside of the body through the penis.
+The urethra is also part of the urinary system because it is also the channel through which pee passes as it leaves the bladder and exits the body.